m1nka/blog/_posts/2025-12-05-part-2-troubleshoot-network-connectivity-from-oracle-autonomous-ai-database-at-multicloud.markdown

 ## 3. Open ADB-S network ACLs

 Connect to your Autonomous DB instance and open the networking ACLs from ADB-S (find the [API reference here](https://docs.oracle.com/en/database/oracle/oracle-database/26/arpls/DBMS_NETWORK_ACL_ADMIN.html#GUID-2512526D-0B2A-44BF-890D-03B5BBCB8442)).
 You can use wildcards such as `*.blob.core.windows.net`​ too.
-For connecting to NFS Share you would need `resolve`​ and `connect`​, for integrating with an external key vault you would also need `http`:
+For connecting to an NFS Share you would need `resolve`​ and `connect`​, for integrating with an external key vault you would additionally need `http`:

 ```sql
 BEGIN